legal resources necessary to hold negligent facilities accountable.

 Even though nursing facilities and assisted-living homes are designed to provide a high level of care to the residents, the reality is often much different.
 Too many nursing personnel and staff members choose to neglect or abuse the residents under their care in various ways.
 Some cases of abuse are obvious where the resident suffers broken bones through a deliberate act or unsupervised fall.
 Other cases are not as obvious where the victim is neglected due to the facility’s conditions, minimal staffing or the uncaring nature of one or more nurses, doctors or employees at the home.

-For years, our Nashville elder abuse law firm has guided family members to the complex legal system when their loved one has become a victim of mistreatment.
+For years, our Nashville elder abuse network of attorneys has guided family members to the complex legal system when their loved one has become a victim of mistreatment.
 In addition, we routinely evaluate and assess publicly available information from federal and state databases including Medicare.gov that rates every nursing facility across the nation.
 Our Davidson County nursing home neglect lawyers review nursing home opened investigations, filed complaints, safety hazards, state surveys and health violations involving nursing facilities all throughout Tennessee.Comparing Nashville Nursing Area Facilities

 The list below outlines the Nashville nursing area facilities that currently maintain below average ratings compared to other facilities throughout the United States.
 In addition, our team of elder abuse lawyers have posted primary concerns about the facility and have detailed our concerns about specific cases that directly or indirectly cause the resident harm, injury or death.
 Many families use this information as an effective tool before placing a loved one in a nursing facility to ensure they receive the highest care available.Information on Tennessee Nursing Home Abuse & Negligence Lawsuits